pjc0247/copy_checker/readme.md

 Remarks
 ----
-* This program needs Visual Studio 2015 or higher.
+* This program requires Visual Studio 2015 or higher.
+(Windows only)